Click here to view map of Lansdowne

 9 King Street West

 The original part of this building was built by Henry Mulvaugh in 1890.
 Mr. Mulvaugh was a conveyancer, an issuer of marriage licenses and a Justice of Peace, as well as a general merchant for over 50 years.
 The upper floor housed a dressmaker and a milliner employing as many as 13-15 apprentices.
 The business remained in the family until the late 1940’s.
 The outline of the original building can still be seen.
-The Bank of Montreal building shown in accompanying photo was removed in 1983 for road widening.
+The Bank of Montreal building shown in accompanying photo was removed in 1983 for road widening and a a store addition.

 42 King Street West